CHAP has four mobile laboratories located at Newcastle University (x2), Stockbridge Technology Centre, near Selby and AHDB at Sutton Bridge.

 - On Farm laboratory services

-- Developing on farm diagnostic tests (for example Blackgrass herbicide resistance)
+- development of new diagnostic testing facilities (for example blackgrass herbicide resistance)

 - Incident Response